Russell W. Porter

-Russell Williams Porter (December 13, 1871 – February 22, 1949) was an American artist, engineer, amateur astronomer and Arctic explorer.
-He was a pioneer in the field of “cutaway illustration" and is sometimes referred to as the "founder" or one of the "founders" of amateur telescope making."
+Russell Williams Porter (December 13, 1871 – February 22, 1949) was an American artist, engineer, architect, cartographer, amateur astronomer, and Arctic explorer.
+He was a pioneer in the field of cutaway drawing and is sometimes referred to as the "founder of amateur telescope making."

 Biography

-Russell W. Porter, the youngest of five children, was born in 1871 Springfield, Vermont.
+Russell W. Porter, the youngest of five children, was born in 1871 in Springfield, Vermont.
 His parents were Frederick and Caroline Porter.
 Russell showed an early aptitude for art.
 He graduated from Vermont Academy in 1891 and went on to study engineering at Norwich University and at the University of Vermont and later studied architecture and art at the Massachusetts Institute of Technology.
 As a young architect he designed at least one building, the Springfield Town Library in his hometown.
 He designed this with assistance from Willard P. Adden, an experienced architect in the office of Charles Brigham.
 The building was built in the Renaissance Revival style on a Beaux-Arts plan, typical of MIT teachings.